nantrinh/postit_app_walkthrough/lesson_3/README.md

 ```

 ### Add users `show` view
-Display a user's posts and comments.
+- Display a user's posts and comments.
+- Add a link to edit the user's profile.
 ```
 # app/views/users/show.html.erb